 Visit Bullslaughter Bay

-The unusually named, Bullslaughter Bay is a lovely small bay with a sand, shingle and rocky beach.
+The unusually named, Bullslaughter Bay, located in Pembrokeshire, is a secluded cove known for its dramatic limestone cliffs and clear waters.
 This part of the South Pembrokeshire coastline has a rich smuggling history and rugged rural scenery.

-To get to Bullsalughter Bay, you have to walk along the path from nearby Flimstone Bay.
+To get to Bullsalughter Bay, you have to walk along the path from nearby Flimston Bay.

 Header Photo by Ian Cylkowski on Unsplash